OttoHung/docker.tutorials/docs/build_context_flag.md

 ```

 However, `Buildx` cannot clone a private repository when the access is
-unauthenticated with an error message returned as
+unauthenticated.
+An error message is returned as
 `fatal: could not read Username for 'https://github.com': terminal prompts disabled`. [[Learn More](../scripts//build-contexts/git/https/build_from_private.sh)]

 It looks like `Buildx` clones the repository before
 executing instructions and there is no other way to provide access
 tokens to `Buildx` currently.
 The solution for this circumstance could use the